thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'The new action appears in the actions list.
 Apply changes;'
     4:
         image: /images/user-guide/dashboards/overview/dashboard-states-17-pe.png
-        title: 'Click on the row of our widget to bring the action into effect;'
+        title: 'Click the row of our widget to activate the action;'
     5:
         image: /images/user-guide/dashboards/overview/dashboard-states-18-pe.png
         title: 'After clicking, you will be transitioned to a state that is called the same as the entity that took part in the action.'